UdaykiranEstari/movie-recommender/README.md

 A comprehensive movie discovery platform built with Streamlit that helps users explore movies and TV shows.
 The application integrates with TMDb and OMDB APIs to provide detailed information about movies, including trailers, cast information, and streaming availability.

+## The Story Behind

+Ever found yourself endlessly scrolling through streaming platforms, unable to decide what to watch?
+That's exactly what inspired this project.
+Created as a solution to those countless evenings spent with my girlfriend trying to find the perfect movie, this app streamlines our movie selection process.
+No more endless scrolling or jumping between different platforms – now we have all the information we need in one place, making our movie nights much more enjoyable and less about the search, more about the watching!

+### Why This App?
+- **End the "What Should We Watch?"
+Debate**: Quick access to comprehensive movie information
+- **Smart Recommendations**: Find similar movies to ones you've enjoyed
+- **All-in-One Solution**: Trailers, ratings, and streaming info in one place
+- **Time-Saving**: Spend less time searching, more time watching

 ![Main App Screenshot](screenshots/main_app.png)

 ## Features